clairejc/portfolio-clairejc/docs/assignments/assignment4.md

 spots: one Integer

-tags: Array String

-signups: Array Users
+signups: Array String

-waitlists: Array Users
+waitlists: Array String

+tags: String

-### Concept: EventViewing [Authenticating.User, EventHosting.Event]
+### Concept: Friendship [Authenticating.User]
 ### State:
-signedup: Array Events

-waitlisted: Array Event

-wordfilters: Array String

-organizerfilters: Array String
+user1: one UserID

+user2: one UserID

-### Concept: FriendshipHub [Authenticating.User]
+### Concept: FriendshipRequest [Authenticating.User]
 ### State:

-all_requests: Feed -> list FriendshipRequest

-like_from: one User

-like_to: one User

-message_from: one User
+from: one UserID

-message_to: one User
+to: one UserID

+status: "pending" | "rejected" | "accepted"

 message: one String

+### Concept: FriendshipMessage [Authenticating.User]
+### State:

+from: one UserID

+to: one UserID

+content: one String

+### Concept: FriendProfile [Authenticating.User]
+### State:

-accept_from: one User
+userid: one UserID

-accept_to: one User
+bio: one String

-reject_from: one User
+genderPronouns: one String

+interests: one Array String

-reject_to: one User
+age: one Integer

 ### Concept: Settings [Authenticating.User]